cirrusUH/AddaJobmonitor/README.md

 Using a Qt SDK for Windows, MinGW kit works well.

 The Windows version finds currently open log files via file handles of the adda jobs running.
 An external tool is
-invoked: you need a copy of `handle.exe` and place it into the system wide search path (C:\WINDOWS is a good location).
+invoked: you need a copy of `handle.exe`.
+Place it into the system wide search path (C:\WINDOWS is a good location).

 Get handle.exe or handle64.exe from here:
 [https://technet.microsoft.com/en-us/sysinternals/handle.aspx](https://technet.microsoft.com/en-us/sysinternals/handle.aspx)